 - Wild Geese Gardens, Kalispell @ http://www.wildgeesegardens.com

-Like so many properties in the west, our home will be built in a Wildfire Zone, which means we must include a defensible space surrounding our home.
-A defensible space includes removing trees close to your home and adding sprinklers.
-The graphic below illustrates the best practices for properly prepare a wildfire defensible space around your home.
+Like so many properties in the west, our home will be built in a Wildfire Zone, which means we need to create a defensible space from wildfires around our home.
+We will remove trees close to our home, install sprinklers around home, bury propane tanks, as well as the following strategies:

-I know many people prefer a flat lot, which has its advantages, but a slopped garden offers so many more options to get creative.
-For example, our home will sit above the rest of our property and will be nestled among the trees and garden.
-We will help stabilize the slope on our build site by creating a natural looking boulder out-cropping planted with beautiful plants to draw your eye out to the mountain views.
+I know many people prefer a flat lot, but a slopped garden offers so many more options to get creative.
+For example, our home will sit on a raised site overlooking meadows and gardens that flow into nearby trees.
+We will stabilize the natural slopes by adding a few large boulders, mixed in with smaller ones.
+Mixing the boulders with flowers and interesting foliage will draw your eye to the views.

 Anyone feel like a walk through the woods?

-We plan to create path through our 12 acres to enjoy various vantage points, spots to rest, and surprises along the way.
-A flat, level lot offers fewer opportunities for surprising visitors.
-Whereas a sloped, winding path naturally creates more interest.
-We expect the finished trail to be about a one-mile loop around our property.
-The trail will travel through a shady, cool pine forest, include spots to relax, and a bit of garden whimsy.
+Our garden path will allow us to enjoy various vantage points, spots to rest, and surprises along the way.
+A sloped lot has many opportunities to surprise visitors and naturally creates more interest.
+The trail will travel through a shady, cool pine forest, wildflower meadows, include spots to relax, and a bit of garden whimsy.